bethanyj28/blog/src/content/posts/tech-stack-2025/index.md

 I use Spotify, but have been tempted to consider Apple Music given some choices Spotify has made recently.
 It is fine as a music app though, and I do love that they've made it easy to share a queue recently, especially via CarPlay.

 ### Etc.
 I've really enjoyed [Crouton](https://crouton.app/) for recipe storage!
-Google Calendar and Gmail for calendar/email just works and I haven't found a reason to change.
+Google Calendar and Gmail for calendar/email just work and I haven't found a reason to change.

 ## In conclusion
 I thought this would be a short little post, but it was fun to reflect on what tech I put in my life!
 Would love to know what your tech stack is, or if you have recommendations for note taking!